magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/payment-gateway-intro.md

 redirect_from: /guides/v1.0/payments-integrations/payment-gateway/payment-gateway-intro.html
 ---

-In this section you can find main Payment Gateway components available in Magento2 which allow to construct complex integration flows, having simple components.
+In this section you can find main Payment Gateway components available in Magento that allow constructing complex integration flows.

+<p class="q">What kind of integration?
+Integration with Payment Gateway?</p>

+<p class="q">Need more details.
+How these flows might look, how to link components?
+What are these components? (modules? libraries?interfaces) Can we created a flow diagram?
+Or other diagram linking the components? </p>